Manipulating and Measuring Model Interpretability: Experiment 4: Outlier Focus and Detection of Mistakes

+Figure~\ref{fig:attention_check} shows participants' mean predictions of the selling prices for the apartments with unusual configurations (i.e, apartment 6 and apartment 8).
+To test our hypotheses, we defined each participant's deviation from the model's prediction of each apartment's selling price to be $u_a - m$, where $m$ is the model's prediction and $u_a$ is the participant's prediction of the apartment's selling price.
+We used signed difference (rather than absolute difference, as in our first two experiments) because the goal of this experiment was to study participants' abilities to detect and correct for the model's mistakes.
+Using signed difference enabled us to more easily tell whether a participant's deviation from the model's prediction was in the right direction.

-H11. \textbf{Effect of outlier focus.} Participants in the outlier focus conditions differed from the model's prediction more, on average, than participants in the control conditions for both apartment 6 ($t(791)=-4.72$, $p < 0.001$) and apartment 8 ($t(795)=-5.00$, $p < 0.001$).
-That is, providing an outlier focus message improved participants' predictions.
+H11. \textbf{Outlier focus.} We found that participants in conditions involving an outlier focus message deviated from the model's predictions, on average, more compared to participants who did not see an outlier focus message for both apartment 6 ($t\left(791\right)=-4.72$, $p < 0.001$) and apartment 8 ($t\left(795\right)=-5.00$, $p < 0.001$).
+In other words, showing participants an outlier focus message better enabled them to detect and correct for the model's sizable mistakes on the apartments with unusual configurations.

-H12. \textbf{Effect of model transparency within control conditions.} In the control conditions, predictions in the clear condition differed from the model's prediction less, on average, than predictions in the black-box condition for both apartment 6 ($t(393)=-3.65$, $p < 0.001$) and apartment 8 ($t(395)=-3.51$, $p < 0.001$).
-That is, in the absence of an outlier focus message, participants in the clear condition again performed worse by deviating less from the model's unreasonably high predictions.
+H12. \textbf{Transparency (clear vs. black box) and no outlier focus.} Participants assigned to conditions involving the clear model and no outlier focus message deviated from the model's predictions, on average, less compared to participants assigned to conditions involving the black-box model and no outlier focus message for both apartment 6 ($t\left(393\right)=-3.65$, $p < 0.001$) and apartment 8 ($t\left(395\right)=-3.51$, $p < 0.001$).
+In other words, in line with the findings from our first two experiments, without an outlier focus message, participants who were shown the clear model were less able to detect and correct for the model's sizable mistakes on the apartments with unusual configurations, compared to participants who were shown a black-box model.

-H13. \textbf{Effect of model transparency within outlier focus conditions}.
-With an outlier focus message, we found no significant effect of model transparency on how much participants' predictions differed from the model's predictions ($t(401) = -0.004$, $p = 0.996$ for apartment 6 and $t(394) = -1.64$, $p = 0.101$ for apartment 8).
-This result is consistent with the idea that an outlier focus message can help participants react to the peculiarities that get obscured by the overwhelming information presented by clear models.

-Taken together, these results suggest a simple explanation consistent with our information overload conjecture for why participants who were shown clear models performed poorly on apartments with unusual configurations.
-Without an outlier focus message, exposing the details of a model's internals can cause people to miss unusual inputs to the model.
-With such a message, however, this effect disappears.
-This both highlights an unintended downside of clear models and offers a simple intervention to neutralize the effect.